| Appraisers and Assessors of Real

 the Uniform Standards of Professional Appraisal Practice

+(USPAP) set forth by The Appraisal Foundation.
 Although Federal standards do not require an appraisal

 license for those appraisers valuing real property with loan